 Do you want to learn how to scale content creation without a team?
-In this episode, we’re joined by Tracey Wallace, the Editor in Chief at BigCommerce.
+In this episode, we’re joined by Tracey Wallace, the Editor in Chief at BigCommerce and the founder of Doris Sleep.
 She gives us a breakdown of everything content marketing, and how you can rank faster on Google without using any tools.

 Listen to this Episode: